SMF: Template-free and Rig-free Animation Transfer using Kinetic Codes

 \subsection{Quantitative Comparison}

 We present quantitative results on unseen motion category and unseen motion sequence (within the same category) to unseen shape in \Cref{tab:unseen-motion,tab:unseen-motion-mixamo}.
 Generalization to unseen motion is a particularly challenging problem as the Poisson solve in NJF and TRJ facilitates shape preservation for unseen shape by following the coordinates of the source shape.
 However, there is no such aid when generalizing to unseen motion, which is an extrapolation problem.
-Our method significantly outperforms NJF and TRJ.
-This holds even for long motion sequences (1000-4000+ frames) such as \texttt{Walk}.
-The benefits of our \inpmotion is highlighted here as we see significantly lower errors against a baseline of \shortname without \inpmotion encoding.
+Our method significantly outperforms NJF and TRJ for both motion accuracy as well as detail preservation.
+The benefits of our \inpmotion are highlighted here as we see significantly lower errors against a baseline of \shortname without \inpmotion encoding.
 Compared to the per-frame pose transfer performed by Skeleton-Free Pose Transfer which has numerous artifacts and unnatural deformations, SMF also ensures temporal consistency as seen in lower velocity error (L2-$\delta$V), measuring motion smoothness.

 \paragraph{Error accumulation on long motion transfer.} We choose 3 unseen, complex, and long dance sequences (10000 frames) to analyze error accumulation.
 We report per frame vertex-to-vertex (L2-V) error in \Cref{fig:long_motion_comparison}.
 Compared to the only other temporal method, TRJ, SMF does not exhibit a trend of monotonically increasing error demonstrating its robustness to temporal drift and its suitability for generating long motion sequences.
 The initial spike in error is due to the motion moving away from the easy-to-model rest pose.